You have turned-in this assignment. You can review the lesson and see your previous answers.

 On the left, we see a traditional painting of a castle from 1869.

-This artwork follows a classical romantic style emphasising intricate details, realism, and historical grandeur.
+This artwork follows a classical romantic style emphasizing intricate details, realism and historical grandeur.

-For some Germans, this was the true essence of German art, rooted in national heritage and beauty.
+For some Germans, this was the true essence of German arts, rooted in national heritage and beauty.

-As a painter and teacher at the Bauhaus, Klee blended his love for abstract forms and colour theory to create works that defied artistic convention.
+As a painter and teacher at the Bauhaus, Klee blended his love for abstract forms and color theory to create works that defied artistic convention.

 This piece uses childlike simplicity and bold geometric shapes, which reflected the same principles of structure and harmony that Bauhaus architects applied to buildings.

-While some saw this style as groundbreaking, others criticised it as chaotic and un-German.
+While some saw this style as groundbreaking, others criticized it as chaotic and un-German.

 These contrasting images highlight the ongoing culture war of the era where art itself became a battleground for Germany's identity.